Isisaurus/portfolio/README.md

 To overcome this issue I replaced each heading with a link and placed the header element inside.
 The `<a/>` rendered from the markdown files with this change had the ids needed.

 When configuring the `jsx` generated from the markdown using the `markdown-to-jsx` npm package I could no longer add the `target="__blank"` prop to all the `<a/>` on the project details page, else the Table of Contents links would also open new pages.
+Therefore, I have added logic to the `gatsby-browser.js`, which gets executed when the app is running in a browser and adds the correct `target` attribute to the clicked link based on the `href`.

 To overcome this issue I used the following resources: